The Complete Guide to Laser Vein Treatment

 More than half of all Americans develop varicose veins and spider veins at some point in their lives.
 Many women notice them during pregnancy, and they are increasingly common among both men and women after the age of 50.
 At one time, the only treatment for varicose veins was an invasive surgery known as vein stripping.
 Fortunately, there have been significant advances in this area of medicine, and today’s varicose and spider vein treatments are fast, effective, and virtually pain-free.

 Laser vein treatment is a popular solution for eliminating varicose and spider veins, and it can be performed in under an hour.
 There is no need to visit a hospital.
 Your vein treatment clinic offers this service on-site.
 Recovery time is minimal, and you can return to your normal activities within a day or two.
-Your vein doctor in New York or vein doctor in New Jersey can help you decide if this treatment is right for you.
+Your vein doctor in NYC and vein specialist in New Jersey can help you decide if this treatment is right for you.

 What Causes Varicose Veins and Spider Veins?